 (2) For Not Producing a Person for Examination.
-If a party fails to comply with an order under Rule 153.18-1 requiring it to produce another person for examination, the Court may issue any of the orders listed in Rule 153.20-2(b)(1), unless the disobedient party shows that i cannot produce the other person.
+If a party fails to comply with an order under Rule 803.18-1 requiring it to produce another person for examination, the Court may issue any of the orders listed in Rule 803.20-2(b)(1), unless the disobedient party shows that it cannot produce the other person.